The Command Line Interface¶

 Download the RC file from the site you would like to interact with.
 The RC files are different for each site.

-Select the project you wish to access via Project and Region Menu.
+Select the project you wish to access via Project and Site Menu.

 Download OpenStack RC Script using User Menu by clicking on Openstack RC File v3.